Prajwal-Vijay/Anveshak/README2.md

 Now the angles values we create a `Int32MultiArray()`, which stores the angular velocity values, basically, the rover keeps publishing until the base, shoulder and elbow values are all under 3 degree treshold.

+### enc_callback() -

+Used to get the encoder data, which refers to readings of the base, shoulder and elbow.